Prenatal Massage Training - A Comparison

 - Once you know you main goal, ask your provider the specific questions about their qualifications and where they received training.

-- Many EXCELLENT massage therapists in Tucson have not necessarily taken additional training for massage related specialty, or have a deep background working with women - just ASK if they can fulfill your goal for your massage session.
+- Many EXCELLENT massage therapists have not necessarily taken additional training for massage related specialty, or have a deep background working with women - just ASK if they can fulfill your goal for your massage session, and HOW.
 A good massage therapist or massage business with HIGH ETHICAL STANDARDS will answer this question honestly.

 Typical in School Training (if any) |